- Fibonacci Retracement indicato ...

 Fibonacci retracements are popular among technical traders.
-They are based on the key numbers identified by mathematician Leonardo Fibonacci in the 13th century.
+Their roots originating form the key numbers identified by mathematician Leonardo Fibonacci in the 13th century.
 Fibonacci’s sequence of numbers is not as important as the mathematical relationships, expressed as ratios, between the numbers in the series.

-Fibonacci retracement levels are horizontal lines that indicate the possible support and resistance levels where price could potentially reverse direction.
+Fibonacci retracement levels are horizontal lines that point out the possible support and resistance levels where price could potentially reverse direction.

 The first thing you should know about the Fibonacci tool is that it works best when the market is trending.